 In some database scenarios this might not be a great idea; for example, if the underlying query is returning many, many records of data, including some unindexed columns, we might want to restrict the user’s ability to run a long, inefficient ORDER BY.
 In our case, though, we know we only have 5000 rows, so we’d rather give the user the extra freedom.

-Now if we flip back to our Execute page and run the query again, we see that our column headers are now clickable!
+Now if we flip back to our Execute page and run the query again, we see that we have paging enabled and our column headers are now clickable!
 Click one and sort by whichever header you desire; you can even shift-click to order by multiple columns.

 Alright, that’s all well and good, but what if we know exactly what we’re looking for?
 We should have some way to filter the results.
 Let’s add a minimum IMDB score and a way to search based on movie title.